 The fact is: your tires won’t perform well or safely without adequate tread depth.

-Over time, your tread wears down and becomes less effective, giving you less control, traction and stopping capability.
+Over time, your tread wears down and becomes less effective, giving you less control, traction, and stopping capability.
 You should replace your tires when the tread is down to 3/32” or when they’re six years or older, whichever comes first.

 If you’re the DIY type, it’s easy to check your tire’s tread depth yourself (have you heard of the penny test?).
 But if you’d prefer the easy and convenient route, feel free to bring your vehicle in for a free tire inspection!

-Discount Tire recommends regularly checking and maintaining your tire’s pressure according to your vehicle manufacturer’s recommendations.
+FREE TIRE INSPECTIONDiscount Tire recommends regularly checking and maintaining your tire’s pressure according to your vehicle manufacturer’s recommendations.

 Like your tire’s tread, tire pressure is integral to keeping your tires performing as they should.
 Tire pressure affects: